phpMussel/phpMussel/_docs/readme.vi.md

 Note: Regardless of suspicion level, any files that are either blacklisted hoặc whitelisted by phpMussel won't be scanned using các Virus Total API, bởi vì those such files would've already been declared as either malicious hoặc benign by phpMussel by các time that they would've otherwise been scanned by các Virus Total API, và therefore, additional scanning wouldn't be required.
 Các ability of phpMussel to scan files using các Virus Total API is intended to build further confidence for whether a tập tin is malicious hoặc benign in those circumstances where phpMussel itself isn't entirely certain as to whether a tập tin is malicious hoặc benign.

 "vt_weighting"
-- Should phpMussel apply các results of scanning using các Virus Total API as detections hoặc as detection weighting?
+- phpMussel nên apply các results of scanning using các Virus Total API as detections hoặc as detection weighting?
 This directive exists, bởi vì, although scanning a tập tin using multiple engines (as Virus Total does) should result in an increased detection rate (and therefore in a higher number of malicious files being caught), it can also result in a higher number of false positives, và therefore, in some circumstances, các results of scanning may be better utilised as a confidence score rather than as a definitive conclusion.
 Nếu a value of 0 is used, các results of scanning using các Virus Total API will be applied as detections, và therefore, nếu any engine used by Virus Total flags các tập tin being scanned as being malicious, phpMussel will consider các tập tin to be malicious.
 Nếu any other value is used, các results of scanning using các Virus Total API will be applied as detection weighting, và therefore, các number of engines used by Virus Total that flag các tập tin being scanned as being malicious will serve as a confidence score (or detection weighting) for whether các tập tin being scanned should be considered malicious by phpMussel (the value used will represent các minimum confidence score hoặc weight required in order to be considered malicious).
 A value of 0 is used by default.

 "vt_quota_rate" và "vt_quota_time"
 - According to các Virus Total API documentation, "it is limited to at most 4 requests of any nature in any given 1 minute time frame.
 Nếu you run a honeyclient, honeypot hoặc any other automation that is going to provide resources to VirusTotal và not only retrieve reports you are entitled to a higher request rate quota".
 Theo mặc định, phpMussel will strictly adhere to these limitations, but due to các possibility of these rate quotas being increased, these two directives are provided as a means for you to instruct phpMussel as to what limit it should adhere to.
 Unless you've been instructed to do so, it's not recommended for you to increase these values, but, nếu you've encountered problems relating to reaching your rate quota, decreasing these values _**MAY**_ sometimes help you in dealing with these problems.
 Your rate limit is determined as `vt_quota_rate` requests of any nature in any given `vt_quota_time` minute time frame.